jspaleta/cilium-community/ladder/teams/README.md

 `username_01` and `username_03` are active team members participating in the automatic PR review rotation.

 `username_04` is listed as a mentor, but not a member.
-This is here as recognition that historically the person participated in the team and is willing to be contacted for historical experience when needed, but doesn't have normal team member access to approve.
+This person doesn't have normal team member access to approve.
+However, this can be useful to document who may have historical insight into code functionality owned by this team.
-Listing non-active members as mentors is a way to keep institutional knowledge as to who historically provided insight about code functionality to newer members on that team.